Paulinettt/portfolio/README.md

+# Hi, I'm Pauline

-# A presentation of my work as a developer
+This is a presentation of my work as a junior developer

+## Content

+-> Background
+-> Skills
+-> Contact
+-> Portfolio